-Gary Survis joined Insight in 2016 as a Venture Partner.
+Gary Survis joined Insight in 2016 as a Operating Partner.
 Gary focuses on driving operational strategies and improvements within Insight and its portfolio companies.
 He leverages his experience to assist organizations in accelerating solutions in strategy, marketing, talent management, and sales operations.

 Prior to joining Insight, Gary was the Chief Marketing Officer of Syncsort, a big data and mainframe enterprise software company, and the General Manager of its Sort business unit.
 During his tenure, he oversaw the re-positioning of the company from an old-line enterprise software company to an integral participant in the big data space.
 As well, he introduced modern marketing strategies to drive a robust B2B sales pipeline.
 Lastly, as the GM of the Sort business unit, Gary stabilized the revenue and drove new business increases, higher and more efficient renewals, and enhanced partner sales production.